Ziehl-Abegg: Ziehl-Abegg SE

-The headquarters are located at the Heinz-Ziehl Street in Kuenzelsau, with a subsidiary plant in the nearby Würzburger Street.
+The headquarters are located at the Heinz-Ziehl Street in Künzelsau, with a subsidiary plant in the nearby Würzburger Street.
 Built in 2008, the world's largest and most modern air flow and noise level test chambers for fans can be found in the main production site.

-Further production sites are located in Schoental-Bieringen (one facility) and in the Günther-Ziehl Street in the Hohenlohe Industrial Park, Kupferzell (ZA Kupferzell).
+Further production sites are located in Schöntal-Bieringen (one facility) and in the Günther-Ziehl Street in the Hohenlohe Industrial Park, Kupferzell (ZA Kupferzell).

 Ziehl-Abegg France SARL

 The production site of electrical motors and complete Fan Systems for the Refrigeration and ventilation industry is located in Villieu, Lyon.
 118 Employees work on an area of 10.000 qm.

 Ziehl-Abegg KFT

 ZIEHL-ABEGG Motor- és Ventillátorgyártó Kft. in Marcali (Hungary) was founded in December 1994 by ZIEHL-ABEGG GmbH. & Co. with a capital of 84.570.000 Forint.
 This plant manufactures Ventilation equipment, special electrical motors, axial and radial fans and accessories for agriculture, engineering, AC-equipment and cooling industry.
 The production of the parts consists of three facilities on an area of 62.000 qm in total.